Domestic Battery – California Penal Code 243(e)(1)

 So, there's a host of things that can happen.
 One of the biggest things that hit you is losing your gun rights for ten years on a misdemeanor case.

 If it's a felony case, you lose your gun rights for life.
 So, you start to get the idea that the consequences could be dire, and the smartest thing you can do is get the best possible criminal defense attorney on your side right away.
 My name is Ron Hedding.
 I've been doing this for a long time.
 I stand at the ready to help you.

 Fighting Domestic Battery Charges

-They will still prosecute them, and they will force the other party to be there through the court system.
+They will still prosecute them and force the other party to be there through the court system.
 They'll issue a subpoena on them.
 They'll send the police out to threaten them to make them come to court.
-They don't care in most cases whether or not the person wants you prosecuted or not.
+They don't care in most cases whether or not the person wants you prosecuted.